 The finest schools strive to provide a learning environment that fosters innovative opportunities for all learning styles.
 Harbor’s mission clearly states that the focus is on the whole child.
 Through small class sizes and a time-tested approach, Harbor is able to draw the best efforts from every student.
 New ways to integrate technology are constantly employed into the already strong program, including the use of SMART boards, laptops, and iPads.

 An integrated approach to teaching allows students to make connections among disciplines.
 It provides opportunities to learn content material and hone skills in one class and employ them in others.
 This is especially true for English and social studies; it is a natural connection that makes sense for children.
-We integrate art and music into most classes, giving an opportunity for the students to learn in a different way.
+We integrate art and music into most classes, giving the students the opportunity to learn in a different way.

 3. Do students get clear value from their education?

 Throughout America, parents are thinking about college while their children are barely in nursery school.
 This is perhaps inevitable, given the eventual cost of higher education.
 Thus the question inevitably comes up: will this school provide a competitive advantage for my child as she or he enters secondary school?

 Our answer is yes.
 And for many, that is the clearest "value" to be gained from the investment.
 But the value proposition of an independent school, and of Harbor, is about more than that.
 It is about the educational mission that drives the school.

 Great schools provide avenues for children to learn the benefits of charity and a commitment to community.
 Philanthropy should start at an early age, more often than not involving a gift of time or talent instead of money.
 Harbor is well-known in our community for our dedication to service.
 Each year many events are held for the benefits of others.
 The head of school often likes to point out to students that the scallop shell, the school's symbol, is traditionally associated with charity.
 This message resonates with Harbor’s student body.

 4. Does the school hold itself accountable for its students' academic performance?